plp13/qman/README.md

 - Improved clipboard support when using the `ghostty` terminal
 - Option `-A`/`--action` lets the user specify a program action to be performed upon startup
-- Miscellaneous bug fixes and documentation enhancements
+- Miscellaneous bug fixes and documentation updates

 > **:warning: Caution**
 >